brianleroux/wtfjs/src/md/2010-09-16-eval-changes.md

 eval() is a mysterious function.
-More so than people believe, hell its spec isn't even clear.
+More so than people believe, hell, its spec isn't even clear.
 And so i present...
 The two stages of eval denial.

 Try out these functions with
 <code>